Cvan23/dom-practice/README.md

-# A sandbox for working with the DOM and general Javascript practice
+# A sandbox for working with the DOM and general HTML/CSS/Javascript practice